“I don’t need to wear a seatbelt; I trust in God!”

 At times, it seems believers exist on different wave-lengths when it comes to the meaning of faith.

-To some, faith is purely passive in nature — a denial of the impulse to act, so as to place sole confidence in God as provider of your well-being.
+To some, faith is purely passive — a denial of the impulse to act, placing sole confidence in God as provider of your welfare.

 To others, faith is more about self-reliance — God will help you when you help yourself.

-The former group are inclined to accuse the latter of lacking faith in God altogether; the latter, conversely, are inclined to mock the former, accusing them of lacking intelligence.
+The former group are inclined to accuse the latter of lacking faith in God altogether; the latter are inclined to mock the former, accusing them of lacking intelligence.
 But while these divergent views seem like polar opposites, they aren’t actually that far apart.

 Faith Grounded In the Word of God